Medically reviewed on Feb 22, 2018

 Talk with your doctor before trying any alternative or complementary medicine.
 Natural doesn't always mean safe.
 Your doctor can help you understand possible risks and benefits before you try a treatment.

 Some complementary treatments and approaches may help reduce stress and anxiety, promote relaxation, and increase a sense of well-being in people with eating disorders.
 Examples include:

 Coping and support

 It's difficult to cope with an eating disorder when you're hit with mixed messages by the media, culture, and perhaps your own family or friends.
-Whether you or your loved one has an eating disorder, ask your doctor or therapist for advice on coping and emotional support.
+Whether you or your loved one has an eating disorder, ask your doctor or mental health professional for advice on coping and emotional support.